Kununurra, Kimberley region, Western Australia © Tourism Western Australia

 Commercial flights are available from all major Australian cities via Darwin, Broome and Perth.
 Kununurra is about a 10.5-hour drive from Broome or about 6.5 hours from Katherine, in the Northern Territory.
 You can also get here by driving the unsealed Gibb River Road over several days from Broome (4WD required).

 Things to do and top attractions in Kununurra

 Fly over the Bungle Bungle Range

-The Bungle Bungle Range (also known as "the Bungle Bungles") in Purnululu National Park should be on everyone's list when visiting the East Kimberley.
-From Kununurra it's a four hour drive to access the park, but you can also see the dramatic landscape and striking colours of the World Heritage-listed site by air.
+The Bungle Bungle Range in Purnululu National Park should be on everyone's list when visiting the East Kimberley.
+From Kununurra it's a four-hour drive to access the park, but you can also see the dramatic landscape and striking colours of the World Heritage-listed site by air.
 Several scenic flight operators offer tours from Kununurra by small plane or helicopter, including Helispirit, Kingfisher Tours and Kimberley Air Tours.